Giswater/Giswater-Documentation/docs/giswater/for-users/dialogs/info_feature/ud/node/register/tab_epa/index.rst

 ===

-Los tipos de EPA que puede tener el objeto register son:
+The EPA types that the object register can have are:

 .. toctree::
 	:maxdepth: 1